backplane/conex/goenv/README.md

 ### Interactive

-This shell function demonstrates using this container in place of having the actual go installation.
+This shell function demonstrates using this image in place of having the actual go installation.

 ```sh
 goenv() {